exo-cortex/exo-cortex.github.io/content/blog/advanced_visualization_studio.md

 <!-- {{< video src="/video/out.webm" type="video/webm" preload="false" width="600" >}} -->

-An AVS-preset is a list of effects that manipulate an input image in order to create an output image.
-For each frame AVS works through the list of effects.
+## AVS today and tomorrow
+AVS was never mainstream.
+It was significantly slower than its big brother "Milkdrop" and was therefor only suitable for low resolutions.
+But AVS made it possible to programm almost *anything*.
+The last version was released about 15 years ago and is thoroughly out of touch with modern processors, compilers and optimization methods.
+A few attempts have been made to update AVS, but most of them have been incomplete: Some effects that only exist as compiled binaries are not included in these versions.

-Currently **Grandchild** is working at updating the ancient AVS source code.
-The idea is to make it compatible with modern compilers like GCC (with all their optimizations) and free it of its windows dependencies.
+Currently my friend **Grandchild** is working hard at updating the ancient AVS source code.
+The idea is to make it compatible with modern compilers like GCC and free it of its windows dependencies.
 Later it might even run in the browser where it might be (re-)integrated into the online Winamp player [webamp](https://webamp.org/).
 Ideally AVS could run even faster than it did 20 years as it could be optimized further or even run on a modern graphics cards.
+What is needed is simply an implementation of all its effects as shaders that can run on a GPU.

-[1] - my friend [**Grandchild**](https://github.com/grandchild) implemented *bezier-curves* into a preset which I then modified to draw a swarm of colorful lines each responding to its own spectral band in the music.
+[1] - [**Grandchild**](https://github.com/grandchild) implemented *bezier-curves* into a preset which I then modified to draw a swarm of colorful lines each responding to its own spectral band in the music.

 [2] - see my post about [reaction diffusion systems]({{< ref "/projects/reaction_diffusion.md" >}})